fypm2000/Network-Enumeration/README.md

 - Sparta, a Python-based GUI application for simplifying network penetration testing, offering streamlined access to various tools and scan results organization.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 Every screenshot should have some text explaining what the screenshot is about.